pts/tinyveracrypt/README.txt

 TrueCrypt encryped volume without using any extra disk space for the VeraCrypt or TrueCrypt header?
 """"""""""""""""""""""""""""""
-It works only for VeraCrypt encrypted volumes.
-The command-line flag is `tinyveracrypt.py init --ofs=0', but unfortunately most existing tools won't be able to open the encrypted volume:
+It works only for TrueCrypt and VeraCrypt encrypted volumes.
+The command-line flag is `tinyveracrypt.py init --ofs=0', but unfortunately some existing tools won't be able to open the encrypted volume:

 * For VeraCrypt encrypted volumes, `tinyveracrypt.py open' and `veracrypt